rafi/awesome-vim-colorschemes/docs/kyoz-purify.md

 set background=dark
 ```

-### Overrides colors
+### Override colors

-You can overrides purify's colors if there's some colors you don't like:
+You can override purify's colors if there are some colors you don't like:

 ```
 let g:purify_override_colors = {